-The fiber extracted from the plant is renewable and also used on the production of fabrics that are stronger, better insulating, and water absorbent.
+The fiber extracted from the plant is renewable and also used in the production of fabrics that are stronger, better insulating, and water absorbent.
 Any product that consumes petroleum can be essentially made out of hemp, and many countries and markets are starting to take advantage of it to boost their economy.
-However, in the US, regulations are still very strict when it comes to the legalized growth and use of hemp.
+However, in the US, regulations are still very strict when it comes to legalized growth and the use of hemp.

-The FDA, Food and Drug Administration, is a US federal agency responsible for overseeing the safety of drugs, cosmetics, food, and other health related products.
+The FDA, Food and Drug Administration, is a US federal agency responsible for overseeing the safety of drugs, cosmetics, food, and other health-related products.
 Although hemp is no longer a controlled substance, Congress explicitly preserved the FDA’s current authority to regulate products containing cannabis or cannabis-derived compounds under the Federal Food, Drug, and Cosmetic Act (FD&C Act) and section 351 of the Public Health Service Act.
 This means that Congress recognized the agency’s important public health role in regulating products for human consumption.
 Therefore, the FDA will continue enforcing the law to protect patients and the public while also providing potential regulatory guidelines for products containing cannabis and cannabis-derived compounds.

-Since they can’t test every single product out there in the market, the FDA does its best to administer goods by mixing regulations, under more than 100 separate laws passed by the Congress, guidelines issuing guidance on how to best use a product, inspections and approval processes.
-The FDA has recently began investigating and formulating potential regulations for the use of hemp oil as a cosmetic and medical good.
+Since they can’t test every single product out there in the market, the FDA does its best to administer goods by mixing regulations, under more than 100 separate laws passed by the Congress, guidelines issuing guidance on how to best use a product, inspections, and approval processes.
+The FDA has recently begun investigating and formulating potential regulations for the use of hemp oil as a cosmetic and medical good.
 The demand for the product and interstate commerce of hemp in the US increased significantly following the 2018 renewal of the Farm Bill.

 While the FDA acknowledges such increased demand for hemp-derived products, they say that they will take a science-based approach to determine the safety and efficacy of the plant.
 On their website, the FDA claims that they are working on answering these questions with feedback from a recent FDA hearing and data and information gathered from a public docket that was open until July 16th.
 The most immediate questions that the FDA wants to answer on hemp are: